ZhuangLab/storm-analysis/docker/README.md

-This folder contains the Dockerfiles and etc.. needed to build Docker images.
+These folders contain the Dockerfiles and scripts needed to build Docker images.